-Located in the Thomas W. and Robin W. Edwards College of Humanities & Fine Arts at Coastal Carolina University, The Athenaeum Press is entering into its third year of production.
-The Press offers students hands-on opportunities within the publication process, from project-based historical research to exhibit design.
-Students determine the form of the project based on the subject, and we constantly are seeking new and innovative ways to produce projects.
-While many of our projects have extensive academic research, we produce content that is accessible, engaging and challenging.
+Located in the Thomas W. and Robin W. Edwards College of Humanities & Fine Arts at Coastal Carolina University, The Athenaeum Press offers students hands-on opportunities within the publication process, from project-based historical research to exhibit design.
+Students determine the form of the project based on the subject, and we are continually seeking new and innovative ways to produce projects.
+While many of our projects are based on extensive academic research, we produce content that is accessible, engaging and challenging.

 Our projects are organic to this region, but we draw our regional map widely.
-From retelling the story of 19th century explorer from the northeast as he travelled down the Lowcountry waterways to the spirituals that emanated from the South Carolina sea islands, the sheer diversity of the stories within this region hold national significance as treasures, but are of local import.
-For complete information on our past and upcoming projects, visit theathenaeumpress.com.
+From retelling the story of a 19th century explorer from the northeast as he travelled down the Lowcountry waterways to the spirituals that emanated from the South Carolina sea islands, the sheer diversity of the stories within this region hold national significance.

 The Athenaeum Press welcomes submissions of project proposals from community members, organizations and faculty for development between August 2018 and May 2019.
 Projects are developed over one semester, one year, and occasionally over multiple years, and always involve an interdisciplinary group of students and faculty.
 Collaborative teams, especially those between faculty, students and community members/organizations, are especially encouraged to apply.